M-Outlaw/BootCamp-Mod-1-analysis/README.md

 ## Analysis and Challenges
 ### Data
 The analysis started with examining the data obtained from Kickstarter.
-The first think to notice is that Kickstarter provided a very large data set.
+The first thing to notice is that Kickstarter provided a very large data set.
 This is great, since more data allows for a more thorough analysis and the ability to see largescale trends.
-The first thing to notice about the data is that not only does it include the campaign’s goal, the amount pledged, and whether the campaign was successful or not, but it included the country in which the campaign took place, the launch date, the deadline, the number of backers the pledged, and the category of campaign.
+The second thing to notice about the data is that not only does it include the campaign’s goal, the amount pledged, and whether the campaign was successful or not, but it included the country in which the campaign took place, the launch date, the deadline, the number of backers that pledged, and the category of the campaign.

 ### Initial Organization
 - The data contained the category of the campaign, however it was hard to differentiate because there were an overarching category and subcategories within the same column.
 This was split into two different columns: Parent Category and Subcategory.

-- While the outcome is important, it is important to look at by how much each project succeeded or failed.
-This was made more visible by calculating the Percent funded and average donation each backer pledged for each campaign.
+- While the outcome is important, it is integral to look at by how much each project succeeded or failed.
+This was made more visible by calculating the percent funded and average donation each backer pledged for each campaign.

 - The launch and deadline dates were converted to a more readable format.
 Also, a column was created, Campaign Days, to see how many days each campaign lasted.